HowieMa/NSRMhand/README.md

 - In our experiments and code, we only apply our NSRM to CPM, but we believe it will also work for other pose estimation network, such as Stacked Hourglass, HR-Net.

+## Citation
+If you find this project useful for your research, please use the following BibTeX entry.
+Thank you!

+@inproceedings{chen2020nonparametric,
+  title={Nonparametric Structure Regularization Machine for 2D Hand Pose Estimation},
+  author={Chen, Yifei and Ma, Haoyu and Kong, Deying and Yan, Xiangyi and Wu, Jianbao and Fan, Wei and Xie, Xiaohui},
+  booktitle={The IEEE Winter Conference on Applications of Computer Vision},
+  pages={381--390},
+  year={2020}
+}